Do-it-yourself laundry is a great idea to save money and think about the environment. Let’s see how to prepare it for a year.

 1 liter of cold water

-You must first heat a liter of water.
+First you need to heat a liter of water.
 Inside, the Marseille soap flakes must be incorporated.
-The French fries must be well mixed.
+The fries should be well mixed.

-When the fire is extinguished, you must pour in the percarbonate of soda and then the bicarbonate.
-Then you can proceed to mix everything with a blender.
+Once the fire is out, pour in the percarbonate of soda then the bicarbonate.
+Then you can proceed to mix everything using a blender.
 The goal is to make the mixture as homogeneous as possible.

-Next, the mixture should be cooled and allowed to sit for about a full day.
-At this point, the detergent should have become very compact, but this is normal.
-The next step is to mix it all together by adding a liter of cold water.
-Again, the goal is to make the mixture smooth and creamy.
+Then the mixture should be cooled and allowed to sit for about a full day.
+At this point the detergent should have become very compacted, but this is normal.
+The next step is to mix everything by adding a liter of cold water .
+Once again, the goal is to make the mixture homogeneous and smooth.

-You will need jars, those of the classic liquid detergents previously rinsed and dried are fine but also simple plastic bottles.
+You will need pots, those of classic liquid detergents previously rinsed and dried are fine but also simple plastic bottles.
 If you prefer, you can choose a glass jar.
 A few drops of essential oil of your choice should be added to the detergent.
-It will be used to perfume the laundry.
-Lavender and lemon are examples.
+It will be used to perfume the linen.
+Lavender and lemon are an example.

-You will obtain, by spending little, a liquid detergent able to bleach, disinfect and detach your linen.
-These properties are conferred by the bicarbonate which is a natural and biodegradable product.
-Moreover, it can also act as a fabric softener and deodorant.
+For a low cost, you will obtain a liquid detergent capable of whitening, disinfecting and removing stains from your laundry.
+These properties are given to it by bicarbonate which is a natural and biodegradable product.
+Additionally, it can also act as a fabric softener and deodorant.

 Sodium percarbonate, on the other hand, disinfects and stains.
-Marseille soap is a biodegradable and anti-allergic product that cleans gently.
+Marseille soap, for its part, is a biodegradable and anti-allergic product that cleans gently.